syncfusion-content/flutter-docs/Flutter/chart/trackball-crosshair.md

 ---
 layout: post
 title: Syncfusion Flutter Charts Trackball and Crosshair
-description: Learn how to enable and customize the trackball and crosshair in Flutter Charts
+description: Learn how to enable and customize the trackball and crosshair available in the Syncfusion Flutter Chart widget.
 platform: flutter
 control: Chart
 documentation: ug